5.2 Model View Presenter

 ...

 Therefore, to update the state of a card view, a card model triggers events which are propagated to any card view listening to the events.
-An event is coded as a symbol representing an aspect of the model that changed.
-The symbol name is arbitrary chosen to be meaningful.
-In the flip: method there are three events:
+An event is coded as a symbol representing an aspect of the model that has changed.
+The symbol name is arbitrarily chosen to be meaningful.
+In the flip: method, there are three events:

 MemoryCardModel>>flip